mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/07-conditional-types/index.md

 They're just conditional types, and the only difference between them is the reversal of the "if true" and "if false" expressions (`never : T` vs `T : never`).

 You may be wondering how the `T` that's returned by this expression isn't the same `T` that we passed in.
-Remember that each element of the union type is evaluated independently, and then all of the resultant types are unioned back together again.
+Remember that each element of the union type is evaluated independently, and then all of the resultant types are union-ed back together again.

-What these utility types take advantage of, is that unioning a type with `never` is essentially a no-op
+What these utility types take advantage of, is that union-ing a type with `never` is essentially a no-op

 ```ts twoslash
 type OneNever = 1 | never